Semidefinite Programs at Finite Fermion Density: Algorithm

 The basic algorithm to study a quantum system via a semidefinite program proceeds in four steps.
 First, a basis of operators $\{\mathcal O_i\}$ is chosen.
 We will study the quantum system only by looking at expectation values of the form $\langle \mathcal O_i^\dagger \mathcal O_j\rangle$; all other properties are to be ignored.

 The axioms of our quantum system imply two sets of facts about these expectation values.
 First, the positive-definiteness of the inner product on the Hilbert space implies that the matrix $M_{ij} \equiv \langle \mathcal O^\dagger_i \mathcal O_j\rangle$ is positive semi-definite.
 Second, the commutations relations imply certain linear relations between the expectation values.
 For example, for any sites $x,y$, we have $\langle c^\dagger(x) c(y) \rangle = \delta_{xy} - \langle c(y) c^\dagger(x) \rangle$.
-These two sets of constraints are combined to construct a semi-definite program, in which the expectation value of the Hamiltonian is to be minimized.
+In the second step of the algorithm, these two sets of constraints are combined to construct a semi-definite program.
+The quantity to be minimized is the expectation value of the Hamiltonian, which can be expressed as a linear combination of matrix elements of $M$.
+The constraints are the linear relations between elements of $M$ derived from commutation relations, and the nonlinear requirement $M \succeq 0$.

 Once the SDP has been constructed, the third step of the algorithm is to perform the constrained minimization.
 For this work, the minimization is done using the MOSEK toolkit~\cite{mosek}, which implements an interior-point method to perform the optimization~\cite{alizadeh1995interior}.